Skip to main content

 Where to get them

-There are a few places to get free proxies, although you should not expect a great quality in terms of ping, reliability and anonimity.
-The most popular place to get free proxies from is proxyscrape.com.
+There are a few places to get free proxies, although you should not expect great quality in terms of ping, reliability, and anonymity.
+One of the most popular places to get free proxies is proxyscrape.com.
 After downloading free proxies, it is always good practice to check them with a proxy checker.

 INFO

-Services that provide good quality proxies are paid.
-Some of them require you to whitelist your IP address on their console to prevent you from sharing the proxies with other people, others instead limit the number of concurrent connections (or threads) that can be active on a proxy at the same time.
-The billing can be in terms of amount of data transferred and number of proxies required, or simply a recurring fee.
+Services that provide good-quality proxies are paid.
+Some of them require you to whitelist your IP address in their console to prevent you from sharing the proxies with other people, while others instead limit the number of concurrent connections (or threads) that can be active on a proxy at the same time.
+The billing can be based on the amount of data transferred and the number of proxies required, or simply on a recurring fee.